 Students who do not meet the minimum TABE scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education class for at least one block a day and make acceptable progress as determined by the AAAE instructor.
-Students should meet state mandated TABE requirements by the time they have completed 50% of their program.
+It is highly recommended students meet state mandated TABE requirements by the time they have completed 50% of their program.
 Students who do not meet state mandated TABE scores may not receive a certificate of completion as per Florida Department of Education rules.

-Applicants transferring TABE, PERT or CPT scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment.
+Applicants transferring TABE or PERT scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment.
 Scores brought in by hand will not be accepted.

 TABE scores are good for two years and must be valid at the time of enrollment.
 TABE scores that expire during continuous enrollment remain valid until the end of such enrollment.
-Under continuous enrollment, students must be enrolled at least 50% of one semester per school year and may miss no more than one consecutive semester.
+Under continuous enrollment, students must be enrolled at least 50% of each semester per school year.
 Continuous enrollment applies to attendance in a single program.